-This aims to create a more efficient operation to reduce the amount of time aircraft spend holding on taxiways, in stacks and on the runway.

-This is achieved by the introduction of new technology and the integration of some airport systems so that airport operator, airlines, ground handlers, ANS, NATS or ATC work closely together to achieve optimum performance.
+This aims to create a more efficient operation to reduce the amount of time aircraft spend holding on taxiways, in runway hold and in stacks and on the runway.
+This is achieved by the introduction of new procedures, technology and the integration of some airport systems so that airport operator, airlines, ground handlers and, ANS, NATS or ATC work closely together to achieve optimum performance.